SamirabintABS/nc-news-backend/README.md

 *Note: You will need to add these files each time you clone the repo as they are automatically added to git ignore.*

+Use `npm run setup-dbs` to connect to the database and `npm run seed` to seed the database with the relevant data.

 To run tests use `npm run test`.

 ## Minimum version requirements